 What are some alternatives to Magento 1?

-Now that Magento 1 is ending, this may be a great opportunity to review if Magento is still the right shopping cart for your business.
+Now that Magento 1 support is ending, this may be a great opportunity to review if Magento is still the right shopping cart for your business.
 If you are an enterprise company, a shopping cart that can support high volume of transactions or number of SKUs may be the best option.
 If you are a small to mid-sized company, you may want to consider other options that offer stronger support and may be less expensive.

 If you’re already using Magento 1, consider making the jump to Magento 2.
 Magento 2 carries on the tradition of flexibility and customizable features, but is built on more current coding languages.
 It is compatible with PHP 7 right out of the box, and boasts faster load times than Magento 1.
 Magento 2 also features new, user-friendly dashboards, business analytics tools, and a streamlined checkout for customers.
 Some Magento 1 users may find that the tasks they achieved only through using extensions are now possible to replicate with Magento 2’s core code.